creative-computing-society/jungle-ctf/README.md

 \q
 ```

-Create `.env` file in base directory and place Secret-Key, Email credentials and Database credentials, as per the format given in `sample_creds.txt`
+Create `.env` file in base directory and place Secret-Key, Email credentials and Database credentials, as per the format given in `sample_credentials.txt`

 Run Migrations